 - Hypotensive Effect [see Warnings and Precautions (5.7)]

 - Gastrointestinal Effects [see Warnings and Precautions (5.9)]

 The safety of Palladone was evaluated in double-blind clinical trials involving 612 patients with moderate to severe pain.
 An open-label extension study involving 143 patients with cancer pain was conducted to evaluate the safety of Palladone when used for longer periods of time in higher doses than in the controlled trials.
 Patients were treated with doses averaging 40 to 50 mg of Palladone per day (ranging between 12 and 500 mg/day) for several months (range 1 to 52 weeks).

 Serious adverse reactions which may be associated with Palladone therapy in clinical use are similar to those of other opioid analgesics, including respiratory depression, apnea, respiratory arrest, and to a lesser degree, circulatory depression, hypotension, shock or cardiac arrest [see OVERDOSAGE (10)].

 Adverse Events Reported in Controlled Trials

-Table 3 lists treatment emergent signs and symptoms that were reported in at least 2% of patients in the placebo-controlled trials for which the rate of occurrence was greater for those treated with 12mg Palladone™ Capsules than those treated with placebo.
+Table 2 lists treatment emergent signs and symptoms that were reported in at least 2% of patients in the placebo-controlled trials for which the rate of occurrence was greater for those treated with Palladone 12 mg capsules than those treated with placebo.

 Total percentage of patients with AEs

 |Body as a Whole||15.7%||18.4%|